 1. Gas infrastructure costs based on high-level initial assessment.
-Granular data on Michigan-system pipeline inventory can be used to develop more detailed analyses
+Granular data on Michigan-system pipeline inventory can be used to develop more datailed analyses

-As shown in Figure 67 on the following page, RNG ("biogas") is seen as a foundational technology that best prepares the Company for any likely decarbonized future scenario including high electrification, high clean gas, and a balanced approach.
+As shown in Figure 59, RNG ("biogas") is seen as a foundational technology that best prepares the Company for any likely decarbonized future scenario including high electrification, high clean gas, and a balanced approach.
 This is because RNG is cost effective in reducing carbon, mature technology, and requires no incremental investment in the existing infrastructure.